tmobile/magentaA11y/_checklist-native/modal.md

   - Use `shouldGroupAccessibilityElement` for a precise order if the native order should be disrupted.
   - Use `shouldGroupAccessibilityChildren` to indicate whether VoiceOver must group its children views.
 This allows making unique vocalizations or define a particular reading order for a part of the page.
 - **SwiftUI**
+  - Since a modal is a presentation of another view, follow logical grouping and reading order within the view.
   - Use view modifier `accessibilityElement(children: .combine)` to merge the child accessibility element’s properties into the new accessibilityElement.

 ### State
 - Modals, or action sheets in iOS, that have an open/close or expands/collapses state must be announced.
 Add logic and announcement to the programmatic name for the state
-- Usually no one button is disabled in native alerts and action sheets.
+- Usually no one button is disabled in action sheets.

 - **UIKit**
-  - For custom alerts or action sheets, follow below.
-  - For enabled: Set `isEnabled` to `true`.
+  - When the modal appears, the initial focus on the Close button will imply to the user that they are in a modal.
-  - For disabled: Set `isEnabled` to `false`.
+  - For disabled content within the modal: Set the content's `isEnabled` to `false`.
 Announcement for disabled is "Dimmed".
 - **SwiftUI**
-  - For custom alerts or action sheets, follow below.
-  - For selected, use `accessibilityAddTraits(.isSelected)`.
+  - When the modal appears, the initial focus on the Close button will imply to the user that they are in a modal.
-  - For disabled, use view modifier `disabled()`.
+  - For disabled content, use view modifier `disabled()`.

 ### Focus
-- Use the default focus functionality of the native alert or modal
+- Use the default focus functionality of the modal
 - The screen reader focus **must** be confined within the alert or modal.
-When the alert appears, the initial focus should be to a logical place or to where the default focus is for the device within the modal.
+When the modal appears, the initial focus should be to a logical place or to where the default focus is for the device within the modal.
-- If implementing a custom alert, follow below.

 - **UIKit**
   - If VoiceOver is not reaching a particular element, set the element's `isAccessibilityElement` to `true`